The island of Miyajima, travel guide

 It is worth going early in the morning when the tide is still low.
 In that time you can walk next to the Torii and appreciate how the tide is rising gradually covering a part of it and all the beach to reach the main part of the Itsukushima Sanctuary.

 The great Torii has also been rebuilt several times, the last of which was in 1875.
-Today, being in continuous contact with water, its bases are very worn out.
-So from June 3, 2019 restoration works are planned.
+Being in continuous contact with water its bases are very worn, so in 2019 the last restoration works were done.

 3. The highest peak of Miyajima: The Mount Misen